|

 By Jon Scarr

-Now it’s a lot easier to see what General Mills is doing here.
+Now it’s easier to see what General Mills is doing here, even if Canadian fans are being left out this time.
 Back in December, the cereal boxes were the first clue that General Mills had something bigger planned around the movie.
 Now it’s clear those were only the beginning.
 This isn’t just one novelty cereal box showing up at retail.
-It’s a broader food campaign built to put The Super Mario Galaxy Movie across breakfast, snacks, baking, and exclusive store promotions at the same time.
+It’s a wider food campaign that puts The Super Mario Galaxy Movie across breakfast, snacks, baking, and exclusive store promotions at the same time.

 The Cereal Sightings Were Only The Start